 This conversation starter revolves around making a statement and then asking for feedback from one (or many) of the people you’re interested in.
 For example, you could send a message and say “I just got a new profile photoshoot.
 I think it’s pretty good, what do you think of it?”

-Another approach would be to ask something like,” Hi, can I ask you something …I just joined this [insert name dating site] and am wondering how you like it?”
+Another approach would be to ask something like,” Hi, can I ask you something …I just joined this and am wondering how you like it?”

 This one is based on a technique Benjamin Franklin might use to start a conversation.
 It’s based on the concept of Cognitive Dissonance.

 Basically, if you ask for a small favor and someone grants it, they are more inclined to like and engage with you.
-In the real world, this might be like asking someone, “do you know what time it is?” or another might be “Excuse me, do you know where [ insert the name of a place you’re looking for] is?
+In the real world, this might be like asking someone, “do you know what time it is?” or another might be “Excuse me, do you know where is?

 In the online dating world, you can start a conversation with something like “Can I ask you a favor, I just worked on my profile, can you tell me what you think?”